jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

-This class allows adding multiple error handlers that support multiple errors.
-And use it as one big ErrorHandler that support handling multiple types of errors in multiple ways.
+This class allows to add multiple error handlers that support multiple errors.
+And use it as one big ErrorHandler that supports handling multiple types of errors in multiple ways.

-So now our code look like this:
+So now our code looks like this:

 ```kotlin
 val errorManager = ErrorManager(listOf(/** list of error managers **/ ))